grepory/gozer/README.md

 ## Zuul

-Zuul is a set of docker containers and utilities to manage reverse SSH proxies.
+Zuul is a set of docker containers and utilities to make setting up and managing a lot of reverse proxies relatively easy.

 ## LICENSE